sonamoo/logAnalysis/README.md

 # logAnalysis
 This python DB-API analyses large database with over a million rows.
-API analyses the top four most viewed articles authors, and the day and the HTTP status error percentage.
+API analyses the top three most viewed articles four authors, and the day that ad more than 1 % of HTTP request errors.

 ## How to run
 - [Install PostgreSQL](https://www.postgresql.org/download/macosx/)